GaloisInc/HARDENS/src/README.md

 ## Building

-Run `make rts.posix{.verilog}` to generate an executable simulator.
+Run `make rts` to generate an executable simulator.
 To regenerate `SystemVerilog` or `C` functions after an update to the Cryptol model, you can run `REGEN_SOURCES=1 make <target>`; by default, the checked-in existing generated code will be used.